Selected Syllabi

 ENGL 0199: Fundamentals of Academic Writing

-ENGL 0199: Fundamentals of College Writing is an Accelerated Learning Program (ALP) English course that allows students to take the ENGL 0199 course concurrently with Composition I, to accelerate remediation into one semester.
-Students evaluate and reflect on their own writing while they study language in the context of academic discourse.
-ENGL 0199 presents students with strategies to recognize their learning strengths and weaknesses and to equip them for success in the English classroom, in the college culture, and beyond.
+ENGL 0199: Fundamentals of College Writing is an Accelerated Learning Program (ALP) English course that allows students to take the ENGL 0199 course concurrently with Composition I to accelerate remediation into one semester.
+Students evaluate and reflect on their writing while they study language in the context of academic discourse.
+ENGL 0199 presents students with strategies to recognize their learning strengths and weaknesses and equip them for success in the English classroom, college culture, and beyond.

 Adrianna Deptula